Mirxa27/MirxaAgent/src/system_tests/profiling/README.md

-# CUGA Profiling
+# MirxaAgent Profiling

-This directory contains tools for profiling CUGA digital sales tasks with different configurations and models, extracting performance metrics and LLM call information from Langfuse.
+This directory contains tools for profiling MirxaAgent digital sales tasks with different configurations and models, extracting performance metrics and LLM call information from Langfuse.

 ## Directory Structure